What are the library hours?

 How do I send the library staff a suggestion?

-Can I use a Study/Conference Room?
+May I use a Study Room?

 How do I find out if the library has a book?